lo-ise/antarctic-seaice-extent/README.md

 ## Extracting sea ice extent from any number of days of data

+## Final thoughts...

+If this is the first time you have tried scripting, don't worry.
+Try things, make mistakes, break things and work out why they aren't running.
+Play around with different ArcPy functions and enjoy.
+You can't break anything!

+Finally, watch out for typos!

 ## What can you do from here?

 Here are some ideas for ways to extend this porject, now that you have a script for extracting sea ice extent.